DavidBrunow/swift-conventional-commit-parser/README.md

 Swift Conventional Commit Parser is meant to be used in two different parts of your CI tooling.

-1. On pull request CI, so that the release notes can be shown on the pull request as a comment, which I prefer to do using [Danger Swift](https://github.com/danger/swift).
+1. On pull request CI so that the release notes can be shown on the pull request as a comment, which I prefer to do using [Danger Swift](https://github.com/danger/swift).
 Showing the release notes on the pull request allows the author and any reviewers to ensure that the release notes match their expectations.
 This also